 Schlage Customer Support

-A word of praise for excellent customer support provided by Schlage.
+A word of praise for excellent customer support was provided by Schlage.
 The support numbers provided on the website are quick to connect with friendly staff.

 Imagine being stuck in a difficulty, the waiting period on the phone support or talking to a computer voice is the last thing you will want.